phalcon-orphanage/docs/en/api/Phalcon_Annotations_Collection.rst

          echo 'Name=', $annotation->getName(), PHP_EOL;
      }

-     //Check if the annotations has an specific var_dump($classAnnotations->has('Cacheable'));
+     //Check if the annotations has a specific var_dump($classAnnotations->has('Cacheable'));

      //Get an specific annotation in the collection